gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 another system and it will keep running, something which may not happen if the other system environment doesn't also have the same external library installed.
-The cost to pay for this is increased binary size, and there are also other drawbacks like the operative system not being able to share the library between processes and having duplicate instances of the same code in memory during execution.
+The cost to pay for this is increased binary size, and there are also other drawbacks like the operating system not being able to share the library between processes and having duplicate instances of the same code in memory during execution.

-Mainstream consumer operative systems (Windows, Linux, OS X) provide a big set of shared libraries, allowing programmers to not have to care distributing their own copy with the program.
-But that soon started to be a problem: different versions of each operative system and/or library could be problematic for the programs.
+Mainstream consumer operating systems (Windows, Linux, OS X) provide a big set of shared libraries, allowing programmers to not have to care distributing their own copy with the program.
+But that soon started to be a problem: different versions of each operating system and/or library could be problematic for the programs.
 This is usually known as [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell), where installation of program A on the end user machine brings in version